Don’t Live with Back Pain, Learn about Spinal Stenosis

 Patients with spinal stenosis may experience cramping, pain, and numbness in the legs, back, neck, shoulders or arms.
 A loss of sensation, loss of balance and bladder malfunctioning may also occur.
 It can also cause a loss of control and strength in the arms and legs.

 Your treatment options for spinal stenosis will very depending on the severity of your situation and pain you feel.
-Your neurosurgeon will discuss your options in full detail during your consultation at our offices in Dallas and Addison, TX.
+Your neurosurgeon will discuss your options in full detail during your consultation at our offices in Dallas, TX.
 With most cases of spinal stenosis, your can be effectively treated through conservative, non-invasive methods, including:

 - Physical Therapy